-- efficiency–more scalable with less hardware
+- efficiency–more scalable with less hardware,

-- lower operational costs–manage many as one
+- lower operational costs–manage many as one, and

-- transparency–no application changes
+- transparency–no application changes.

-- reads any data from any source
+- reads any data from any source,

-- provides a full range of analytics which are richer and predictive
+- provides a full range of analytics, which are richer and predictive,

-- contains integrated analytical applications
+- contains integrated analytical applications, and

-- feeds results to any output module be it on the cloud, mobile or anywhere
+- feeds results to any output module be it on the cloud, mobile, or anywhere.

 Oracle’s position is that tablet devices present one of the biggest changes to BI processing, with an application already delivered to be used on 2nd generation iPads.
 The in-memory technology delivers:

-- faster analytics / faster plans
+- faster analytics / faster plans,

-- better interactivity / visualizations
+- better interactivity / visualizations, and

-- more users / more queries
+- more users / more queries.

-- savings of up to $1 million by the end of year three
+- savings of up to $1 million by the end of year three,

-- efficiency in application creation translating into IT and business savings
+- efficiency in application creation translating into IT and business savings,

-- lower inventory working capital
+- lower inventory working capital, and

-- potential for increased sales and pricing
+- potential for increased sales and pricing.

-Paul ended his session discussing briefly the challenges of processing vast amounts of unstructured data.
+Paul ended his session briefly discussing the challenges of processing vast amounts of unstructured data.
 Endeca Information Discovery ingests information from all data sources and indexes automatically.
 It prepares for sophisticated search with contextual navigation and visual analysis.